psidnell/ofexport2/README.md

 This sorts items by their completion date, and for those with the same date it then sorts by name.

-Note that items are sorted at a particular level.
-If a task has subtasks then the subtasks will be sorted but they will stay in their position beneath their parent task (see [Flattening](#flattening)).
+Items are sorted at a particular level.
+If a task has subtasks then the subtasks will be sorted but they will stay in their position beneath their parent task.
+This can be overcome by [Simplifying](#simplifying) or [Flattening](#flattening) the hierarchy.

 It's possible to sort by any attribute, including flagged status.
 The following displays flagged items above unflagged ones, and within that sorts by due: